|Start Semester||Schedules Available||Online Application Open|

 The Nursing program has limited enrollment due to the rigorous clinical education requirements for the program.
 Acceptance to Florida SouthWestern State College does not imply acceptance into the program.
 Each applicant must meet specific criteria which are listed in the admission policies.
 The Criteria for Admission Policies are available through the School of Health Professions Nursing office on each campus.
 Admission information and applications are located at http://www.fsw.edu/academics/programs/asnursing.

-Phase I: Initial review of applications is based on a calculation of admission points using completed pre-nursing course GPA, ATI TEAS test score, and the total number of general education/program specific courses completed.
-Pre-admission standardized examination includes the ATI Test of Essential Academic Skills (ATI TEAS).
+Phase I: Initial review of applications is based on a calculation of admission points using completed pre-nursing course GPA, TEAS test score, and the total number of general education/program specific courses completed.
+Pre-admission standardized examination includes the Test of Essential Academic Skills (TEAS).

 Phase II: At the applicant's expense, a college-approved criminal records check and drug testing must be completed.
 Note that applicants should consult Florida Board of Nursing if they have any criminal offenses, beyond minor traffic violations, which may limit obtaining Registered Nurse (RN) licensure.

-Phase III: Selected applicants will receive a letter of acceptance.
-The letter will include information for accessing the Nursing Program Policy & Procedures and Virtual Orientation.
-The student must submit an affidavit of acknowledgement, acceptance and compliance of the Nursing Program Policy & Procedures before the College Drop/Add Deadline.
+Phase IV: Selected applicants will receive a letter of acceptance.
+The letter will include information for accessing the Nursing Program Policy & Procedures Manual and Virtual Orientation.
+The student must submit an affidavit of acknowledgment, acceptance and compliance of the Nursing Program Policy & Procedure Manual by the first day of classes.

-At the applicant's expense, the following items must be completed before the College Drop/Add Deadline:
+The following items must be completed before the first day of class:

 - Screening for tuberculosis (TB)